Mte90/Share-Backported/readme.md

 Firefox Nightly 57 [removed](https://bugzilla.mozilla.org/show_bug.cgi?id=1388902) the share feature because it was using a non official API.

-This extension reimplement the feature with the same previous icon with the support for Facebook, Twitter, Google+, Linkedin, Reddit, Tumblr, Gmail, Diaspora, Telegram, VKontakte, Outlook, Pinboard, Yahoo, Shaarli social networks.
+This extension reimplement the feature with the same previous icon with the support for Facebook, Twitter, Google+, Linkedin, Reddit, Tumblr, Gmail, Diaspora, Telegram, VKontakte, Outlook, Pinboard, Yahoo, Shaarli, Mastodon social networks.

 ![](screenshot.png)